Christian Classic Cruisers

 1992 - January 1992 the new club caps and jackets were first introduced.
 Next, negotiations with the management of Beefer’s Restaurant were completed for a cruise/show on the third Saturday of each month (April through October).
 This first cruise/show was a big success!
 Thirteen clubs were represented with a total of forty-three vehicles registered.
 Eleven trophies were awarded to class winners and the cruise was closed with a prayer.
 Christian Classic Cruisers became known throughout the local area and participation grew each month.
 No admission fee was charged to spectators.

-At the first cruise/show, the turnout of participants and spectators establishes a new level of expectations.
+At the first cruise/show, the turnout of participants and spectators established a new level of expectations.
 However, after the awards were presented, the new sponsor informed our President that the restaurant would be closed!
-Although this news was a surprise, however the Lord had something even better.
+Although this news was a surprise, the Lord however had something even better.
 The Saint Michael’s strip shopping mall in Bedford looked like a good possibility and location.
-The manager of the Bar-B-Q restaurant agreed to be the major sponsor and provided funds for eighteen award plaques each month.
-So the next months, the cruise/show was held there.
+The manager of the Bar-B-Q Mill restaurant agreed to be the major sponsor and provided funds for eighteen award plaques each month.
+So, the next month’s, cruise/car show was moved to this location.

 1993 - When 1993 began, eight couples joined to bring the membership to thirty-one families.
 Plans were underway to expand the cruise/show as a new and larger site was needed.
 New classes were added for cars and trucks as original, modified, pro-street or under construction.
 The new site selected was Thunder Bumpers in Bedford.
 The restaurant manager agreed to be the club’s sponsor and agreed to pay for the plaques.
 With ample parking, bright lighting and central location, the club voted to move there for the spring cruise/show.
 Unfortunately, only one show was held, and this restaurant closed.
 Harry’s Hot Rod shop was another sponsor for the 1993 season.
 He provided for T-shirts and held a cruise/show at his site in October.
 The club provided the manpower needed for the show’s success.
 The shows were then moved to the Bar-B-Q Mill location on Harwood and Hwy121.
 The location remained the same, but the sponsors changed.
 Village Grill, Sonny’s Catfish and Pizza Hut became sponsors during the period of 1994-1999.

 1999 - In March 1999, the annual Fort Worth Rod & Custom show at the Will Rogers Exhibit Hall was held.
 The club voted to set up a club display and show twelve vehicles.
-The Show was a big success with eleven vehicles entered and the extra space used as a hospitality area.
-At awards time, eleven trophies were given and the club display was awarded 2nd place.
+The Indoor Car Show was a big success with eleven vehicles entered and the extra space used as a hospitality area.
+At awards time, eleven trophies were given to individual entries and the CCC club display was awarded 2nd place.

 2000 - With limited parking space in the strip mall in Bedford, a new site became available at the Antique Mall in North Richland Hills.
 Lighted parking was provided with the ability to enclose the show area for registered participants only.
 Classes again increased with twenty-two awards and door prizes.
 This location had high visibility at a major freeway intersection and resulted in more growth.
 However a traffic problem arose when a major street and bridge construction began on Rufe Snow, so another location was sought that had easy access and would give room for the growing number of vehicles.